Am I eligible?

 Will I get paid?

-Counsellors who are hired as senior staff sometimes receive additional pocket money at the discretion of the camp.
+Counselors who are hired as senior staff sometimes receive additional pocket money at the discretion of

 Do I pay for my food and accommodation?